 - Excuses and reasons for not fixing bugs

 - Lessons from the psychology of decision-making: bug-handling as a multiple-decision process dominated by heuristics and biases

 - Style and structure of well-written reports

 Prerequisite: You must have passed Foundations to be eligible to take this class.

-“The BBST Bug advocacy course was extremely rich in new ideas for me.
-I though I had a fairly good approach to bug management, but the bug advocacy course has given me a whole new perspective on how to report and management bugs.” — Mark Irvine
+“The BBST Bug Advocacy course was extremely rich in new ideas for me.
+I thought I had a fairly good approach to bug management, but the Bug Advocacy course has given me a whole new perspective on how to report and manage bugs.” — Mark Irvine

-Our learning objectives include this content, plus improving your abilities / skills to:
+Our learning objectives include the content above, plus improving your abilities / skills to: